 Performance Measures GO NO GO 1.
 Recited rules of engagement and rules of interaction.
 2. Performed surveillance using visual search techniques.
 3. Reported status to the evaluator.
 Delivered a report using the mnemonic S-A-L-U-T-E (Size, Activity, Location, Uniform, Time, Equipment) to the evaluator.

-Performance Measures GO NO GO 5.
-Prevented unauthorized personnel from entering the perimeter.
+5. Prevented unauthorized personnel from entering the perimeter.
 6. Prevented unauthorized personnel from exiting the perimeter.
-7. Detected breaks in the perimeter, signs of tunneling or other possible breaches.
+7. Detected breaks in the perimeter, signs of tunneling, or other possible breaches.
 8. Maintained noise, light, and litter discipline at all times.

 Evaluation Guidance: Score the soldier GO if all steps are performed correctly.
 Score the soldier NO-GO if any step is performed incorrectly.
-If the soldier fails any step, explain the error and how to correct the performance requirement.
+If the soldier fails any step, explain the error to correct performance.